About Secured by Design

 - Secured by Design developments (those using products and materials that meet Secured by Design Standards) are up to 75% less likely to be burgled and show a reduction of 25% in criminal damage.

-- The additional cost of using Secured by Design standards in the average home is only £170.
+- The additional cost of using Secured by Design standards in the average home is only around £170.

 - The Association of British Insurers has estimated that the introduction of Secured by Design standards across the UK would bring more than £3.2 billion worth of savings to the economy over 20 years.